justkd/rn-navigator/README.md

 import ImageSix from './assets/6.jpg'

 // Enforce record type and map transition backgrounds to background keys.
 // The keys are arbitrary.
+This should be cast to `as const` as well.

 const backgrounds: Record<string, NavigationBackground> = {
   one: { image: { source: ImageOne } },